callumtilbury/callumtilbury.github.io/_posts/2021-08-30-starting-an-adventure.md

 </div>
 <p class="caption">The tinted window created some funky photo effects</p>

 Indeed, my amazing sunrise experience was built upon a lie.
 Nonetheless, it was certainly unforgettable and it made me chuckle.
-Once I had de-tinted my window (look at me, fancy pants), the sight was still spectacular.
+Once I had de-tinted my window (look at me, fancy pants), the sight was spectacular.
 I am unsure if the novelty of seeing clouds from an airplane wears off---I did seem to be the only person in the vicinity taking millions of photos out of the window---but I feel no shame, for it is honestly magical.

 <div>
  <div class="row">